 Treatments are available for all patients who have colon cancer.
 The choice of treatment depends on the size, location, and stage of the cancer and on the patient's general health.
 Doctors may suggest several treatments or combinations of treatments.

 The three standard treatments for colon cancer are surgery, chemotherapy, and radiation.
-Surgery, however, is the most common treatment for all stages of colon cancer.
+Surgery, however, is the most common first step in the treatment for all stages of colon cancer.
 Surgery is an operation to remove the cancer.
 A doctor may remove the cancer using several types of surgery.

 If the cancer is found at a very early stage, the doctor may remove it without cutting through the abdominal wall.
 Instead, the doctor may put a tube up the rectum into the colon and cut the cancer out.
 This is called a local excision.
 If the cancer is found in a polyp, which is a small bulging piece of tissue, the operation is called a polypectomy.

 If the cancer is larger, the surgeon will remove the cancer and a small amount of healthy tissue around it.
 This is called a colectomy.
 The surgeon may then sew the healthy parts of the colon together.
 Usually, the surgeon will also remove lymph nodes near the colon and examine them under a microscope to see whether they contain cancer.

 If the doctor is not able to sew the two ends of the colon back together, an opening called a stoma is made on the abdomen for waste to pass out of the body before it reaches the rectum.
 This procedure is called a colostomy.

 Sometimes the colostomy is needed only until the lower colon has healed, and then it can be reversed.
 But if the doctor needs to remove the entire lower colon or rectum, the colostomy may be permanent.